GalleriaJS/galleria/docs/options/index.rst

 - :doc:`thumbMargin` Same as :doc:`imageMargin` for thumbnails.

+- :doc:`thumbnails` Sets how and if thumbnails should be created.

 - :doc:`thumbQuality` Defines if and how IE should use bicubic image rendering for thumbnails

-- :doc:`thumbnails` Sets how and if thumbnails should be created.

 - :doc:`touchTransition` Defines a different transition when a touch device is detected.

 - :doc:`transition` Defines what transition to use.

 - :doc:`transitionSpeed` Defines the speed of the transition.

+- :doc:`trueFullscreen` Makes Galleria enter a native fullscreen mode where supported.

 - :doc:`vimeo` Sets options for the Vimeo player